Where do i register my warranty?

-To register your Warranty for the goods purchased, on the home page click on the tab at the top "About Fit2Go" and scroll down to the Warranty tab and follow the simple registration instructions.
+To register your warranty go to the home page click on the tab at the top "About" and scroll down to the Warranty tab and follow the simple registration instructions.

 Can I install it myself, and is it really quick to install?

-Yes, Fit2Go is really simple to install and will take approximately 2-3 minutes.
-Just refer to the simple fitting guides below.
+Yes, the MICHELIN Tyre Pressure Management System (TPMS) is really simple to install and will take approximately 3 minutes.
+Just refer to the simple fitting guide below.

 The system is warranted to be free from manufacturing defects and is guaranteed for a period of twelve months from date of purchase.